mthl/guix-artwork/website/drafts/childhurds-and-substitutes.md

 images](https://issues.guix.gnu.org/41350): it would run a target QEMU, e.g. `qemu-ARM`.
 That does not work for the Hurd, as there is no `qemu-HURD`.
-Without going into the hairy details, when Ludo and Janneke were—three patch sets, 50 messages and and 13 days later—almost ready to give up, Mathieu came to the rescue with his [brand-new implementation](https://git.savannah.gnu.org/cgit/guix.git/?commit=
+Without going into the hairy details, when Ludo and Janneke were—three patch sets, 50 messages and 13 days later—almost ready to give up, Mathieu came to the rescue with his [brand-new implementation](https://git.savannah.gnu.org/cgit/guix.git/?commit=